 THE REPRODUCTIVE CYCLE OF MARINE PLANTS

 Reproduction helps assure each species' survival in the ocean.
-Note the absence of any reproductive spores on the damaged frond in this species of Halymenia Floresia (pictured below).
-Many aquarists mistake this orange coloration often seen on this species for new growth, but it is actually dying tissue.
+Note the absence of any reproductive spores on the damaged frond in this species of Halymenia floresia (pictured below).
+Many aquarists mistake this orange coloration often seen on this species for new growth, but its actually dying tissue.
 The drying out of cell tissue can induce the algae to produce and release reproductive spores and is used as a means of producing algae seed in the mass culture of commercial seaweeds.

 What causes reproduction in marine algae?